Red and Blueshifts in Multi-stranded Coronal Loops: A New Temperature Diagnostic: Discussion

-We now compare the typical {\em Hinode}/EIS raster with a 3\arcsec\ step with two other possible observations: (i) the instantaneous observation with an exposure time of 50 s, (ii) the dense raster without the stepping of 3\arcsec\ (consecutive 50 s exposures).
+We now compare the typical {\em Hinode}/EIS raster with a 3\arcsec\ step with two other possible observations: (i) the instantaneous observation with an exposure time of 50 s in Figures~\ref{fig:raster_fp_warm_step} and~\ref{fig:raster_fp_hot_step} (c), (ii) the dense raster without the stepping of 3\arcsec\ (consecutive 50 s exposures) in Figures~\ref{fig:raster_fp_warm_step} and~\ref{fig:raster_fp_hot_step} (d).
 The latter raster takes about 2 hours to be completed.
-The corresponding rasters are depicted in Figure~\ref{fig:raster_fp_warm} for the warm loop and in Figure~\ref{fig:raster_fp_hot} for the hot loop.
-All three types of observations are reproducing the main features of the Dopplershifts: (i) cool spectral lines dominated by redshifts and hot spectral lines by blueshifts, (ii) the blueshifts in hot lines are located at the footpoints, (iii) the warm and hot loops have a blueshift distribution dependent on their characteristic temperature.
-However, the Dopplershift distribution for the instantaneous observation (left) is smooth owe to the continuity of the different physical quantity at a given time, the distribution of 3\arcsec\ step raster is also smooth due to the interpolation, while the distribution of the 1\arcsec\ continuous raster is patchy due to the different times of observations and the bursty nature of the heating mechanism (and the possible occurrence of shocks).
+All three types of observations are reproducing the main features of the Dopplershifts: (i) cool spectral lines dominated by redshifts and hot spectral lines by blueshifts, (ii) both modelled loops have a blueshift distribution dependent on their characteristic temperature that is to say on the total amount of energy injected in the loop.
+However, the Dopplershift distribution for the instantaneous observation is smooth owe to the continuity of the different physical quantities at a given time, the distribution of 3\arcsec\ step raster is also smooth due to the interpolation, while the distribution of the 1\arcsec\ continuous raster is patchy due to the different times of observations and the bursty nature of the heating mechanism (and the possible occurrence of shocks).
 Thus, only a series of instantaneous observations or the dense raster with sufficient time and spatial resolutions evidence the nature of the heating mechanism along the loop.